 If you've ever heard terms like jog, lope, or pivot and wondered what they meant, this guide will help clarify the basics.
 If you're brand new to the equestrian world, start with our guide to what to expect your first time riding a horse.

-In this first installment, the focus is on the foundational horse gaits: walk, trot, jog, lope, and canter.
+Let's talk about the foundational horse gaits: walk, trot, jog, lope, and canter.
 Understanding these movements is essential for any rider, whether enjoying casual trail rides or stepping into the show arena.

 The Walk